Naturalization of Adolf Hitler: Beer Hall Putsch, imprisonment, and consequences

+While imprisoned, Hitler publicly declared in October 1924 that he did not regard the loss of Austrian citizenship as painful, since he had "always felt only German".
+In Mein Kampf, Hitler wrote: "I did not wish to fight for the Habsburg state, but I was prepared to die for my people and for the Reich that embodied it."

+Bavarian attempt at deportation

+The Bavarian state government had long known that Hitler was not, as he had repeatedly claimed, stateless but remained an Austrian citizen.
+Even before Hitler's early release from prison on 20 December 1924, it therefore sought to deport the politically troublesome agitator and convicted traitor to his homeland.
+On 28 March 1924, the Munich Police Headquarters formally inquired with the Upper Austrian provincial government in Linz as to whether it would object to such a deportation.

+Initially, nothing appeared to stand in the way of deportation to Austria.
+However, the Austrian Federal Chancellery under Chancellor Ignaz Seipel became aware of the matter on 27 September 1924, intervened, and thereby transformed it into a political issue.
+Following extensive correspondence between Linz and Vienna, the Federal Chancellery instructed the Upper Austrian provincial government on 11 October to refuse Hitler entry into Austria or, if necessary, intern him should he attempt to enter the country.
+The federal government stated that it did not share the view regarding "the nationality and right of domicile of Adolf Hitler", because he had "resided outside Austria for more than ten years and served in the German Army".

 The court explained why it rejected the deportation of Hitler under the terms of the Protection of the Republic Act:

 Hitler is a German-Austrian.
 He considered himself to be a German.
 In the opinion of the court, the meaning and the terms of section 9, para II of the Law for the Protection of the Republic cannot apply to a man who thinks and feels as German as Hitler, who voluntarily served for four and a half years in the German army at war, who attained high military honours through outstanding bravery in the face of the enemy, was wounded, suffered other damage to his health, and was released from the military into the control of the district Command Munich I“.

 Thus, since the court refused to deport Hitler, he was allowed to remain in Germany.

 When Hitler's legal status became a matter of public discussion in 1924, he made a public declaration which was printed on 16 October 1924 that stated:

 The loss of my Austrian citizenship is not painful to me, as I never felt as an Austrian citizen but always as a German only. ...
 It was this mentality that made me draw the ultimate conclusion and do military service in the German Army.